noamross/jekyll-site/davis-r-users-group.md

 ### Web Resources

+***Everyone learns R differently, for different purposes.
+Thus, you'll probably need to learn specialized packages for your field or application.
+Resources and books here are general-purpose, with some bent towards ecological statistics applications.***

 There's no need to reinvent the wheel.
 Here are lists of beginner's resources which others have compiled.
 R tools evolve rapidly, though, so be sure to check that your guide is up-to-date!